 Is it worth waiting to complete 3 years' books?

-Generally, no. With 3 years of accounts in the bag, a few more lenders might open up to you.
-But most mainstream deals are available to self-employed applicants with just two years.
+Generally, no. With three or more years of accounts in the bag, a few more lenders might open up to you.
+But most lenders are available to self-employed applicants with just the two.